 - "Primarily Formed" Ballot Measure Committees: Prior to the semi-annual period in which the measure(s) supported or opposed is being voted on, committees must file quarterly campaign statements in addition to semi-annual statements.
 Following the election, quarterly statements may also be required.
 Contact the FPPC for specific information. - Candidates: Contact the FPPC for revised reporting deadlines in the event of a runoff election.
-After an election, reporting requirements will depend on whether the candidate is successful and whether a campaign committee is maintained. - Except for deadlines that fall on a Saturday, Sunday, or an official state holiday, filing deadlines may not be extended.
-Late statements are subject to a \$10 per day late fine. - All statements are public documents. - Local jurisdictions may impose contribution limits and additional filing requirements. - Refer to the appropriate campaign disclosure manuals for information on where to file statements. - The period covered by any statement begins on the day after the closing date of the last statement filed, or, if no previous statement has been filed on January 1. - The recipient of a late in-kind contribution must file a late contribution report within 48 hours from the time the in-kind contribution is received. - A controlled committee of one candidate may not make an independent contribution to support or oppose another candidate. - For all related questions, call FPPC's Toll Free Helpline: 1-866-ASK-FPPC.
+After the election, reporting requirements will depend on whether the candidate is successful and whether a campaign committee is maintained. - Except for deadlines that fall on a Saturday, Sunday, or an official state holiday, filing deadlines may not be extended.
+Late statements are subject to a \$10 per day late fine. - Public Records: All statements become public documents. - Local Rules: Local jurisdictions may impose additional limits and additional filing requirements. - Refer to the appropriate campaign disclosure manuals for information on where to file statements. - Period Covered: The period covered by any statement begins on the day after the closing date of the last statement filed, or, if no previous statement has been filed, on January 1. - Late In-Kind Contributions: The recipient must file a Late Contribution Report within 48 hours of receipt. - A controlled committee of one candidate may not make an independent contribution to support or oppose another candidate. - For all related questions, call FPPC's Toll Free Helpline: 1-866-ASK-FPPC.